travisricks/algorithms-meetup/meetup-3/2-telephone-words.md

 ## Input

-A string that is up to 4 numbers long
+A string `T` that is up to 4 numbers long

 ## Output